pgRouting/pgrouting/src/max_flow/doc/pgr_boykovKolmogorov.rst

    ****************************************************************************

-.. _pgr_maxFlowBoykovKolmogorov:
+.. _pgr_boykovKolmogorov:

-pgr_maxFlowBoykovKolmogorov - Proposed
+pgr_boykovKolmogorov - Proposed
 ============================================

 Synopsis
 -------------------------------------------------------------------------------

-``pgr_maxFlowBoykovKolmogorov`` — Calculates the flow on the graph edges that maximizes the flow from the sources to the targets using Boykov Kolmogorov algorithm.
+``pgr_boykovKolmogorov`` — Calculates the flow on the graph edges that maximizes the flow from the sources to the targets using Boykov Kolmogorov algorithm.

 .. include:: ../../proposedNext.rst